YouTube Stamper

 However, the only way for average users to create their own custom lists of timestamps (without having to rely on the video creator) is to add a comment with a manually typed-out list of times.

-In addition, YouTube comments are all publicly viewable, which might be undesirable if a user just wants to have a list of timestamps for their personal use.
+This is potentially inefficient and also means that users have to keep scrolling down to find their comment to view their timestamps.
+In addition, YouTube comments are all publicly viewable, which might be undesirable if a user just wants to have a list of timestamps for personal use.

 For these reasons, I wanted to explore an expansion of YouTube's timestamping functionality.